makfc/google-app-8.65.4.21-magisk/README.md

 # Why

-Bring 'Now on tap' feature back in Android Q.
+Bring back the 'Now on tap' feature in Android Q.